hayooucom/zycode/extensions/git/README.md

-# Git integration for Visual Studio Code
+# Git integration for ZY Studio Code

-**Notice:** This extension is bundled with Visual Studio Code.
+**Notice:** This extension is bundled with ZY Studio Code.
 It can be disabled but not uninstalled.

 ## Features